North Dakota Highway 67

 North Dakota Highway 67 (ND 67) is a 27.466 mi north–south feeder highway in southwest North Dakota, United States.
 The southern terminus is at U.S. Route 12 (US 12) in Scranton and the northern terminus is at ND 21 near New England.

 Route description

+ND 67 begins at an informal jughandle interchange outside of Scranton and runs north to ND 21.
+With the exception of the segment in Scranton, all other sections of ND 67 have a speed limit of 65 MPH (105 km/h) and a weight limit of 40 Tons.
+There are no major intersections between Scranton and the northern terminus at ND 21.